autoplot/documentation/javadoc/org/das2/qds/SemanticOps.md

-# org.das2.qds.SemanticOpsCommon expressions that apply semantics to QDataSet.
-Introduced
+# org.das2.qds.SemanticOps

- to reduce a lot of repeated code, but also to make it clear where semantics are being applied.
+Common expressions that apply semantics to QDataSet.
+Introduced to reduce a lot of repeated code, but also to make it clear where semantics are being applied.

 ***
 <a name="bounds"></a>
 # bounds